Understanding the factors that our requirement for insulin is critical to good managing and avoiding diabetes and maintaining good metabolic health.

 Living with someone who has Type 1 Diabetes for fifteen years I’ve gained an intimate understanding of how different foods will take your blood glucose levels on a wild ride.

-In this article I will share my insights from the the latest food insulin index data and how we can apply it to optimiser our insulin and blood glucose response to the food we eat.
+In this article, I will share my insights from the latest food insulin index data and how we can apply it to optimise our insulin and blood glucose response to the food we eat.

-how to get off the the blood glucose rollercoaster
+how to get off the blood glucose roller coaster

 Since she was ten, my wife Monica’s had to manually manage her blood sugars as they swing up with food and then drop again when she injects insulin.

 High blood glucose levels make her feel “yucky”.
 Plummeting blood glucose levels due to the mega doses of insulin don’t feel good either.
-Then low blood glucose levels drive you to eat until you feel good again.
-This wild blood glucose rollercoaster ride leaves you exhausted.
+Low blood glucose levels drive you to eat until you feel good again.
+This wild blood glucose roller coaster ride leaves you exhausted.
 If you have diabetes you are likely familiar with this feeling.

 The dietary advice she received over the past three decades living with Type 1 has been sketchy at best.
 When she was first diagnosed Monica tells the story of being made to eat so much high carb food that she hid it in the pot plants in her hospital room.